If you’re considering slipping the keys to a brand-new car under the tree, you have a daunting task ahead of you.

 The fine print of giving a car: Title, registration and insurance

 But it’s more complicated if you are not a co-owner of the vehicle.
-Titling a car in someone else’s name without that person’s signature on some paperwork is very difficult, especially if you are financing the car.
+Titling a car in someone else’s name without that person’s signature on some paperwork is difficult, especially if you are financing the car.
 Insurance can also be a challenge.
 Insurers will be concerned that you will have no insurable interest in the car, making them reluctant to write a policy.

 But it is still possible to put a car in the driveway and be insured.
 You can title and insure the car in your name, and sign the title over as a gift a few days after the surprise.